home | section main page

 \begin{align} \label{} A(f) = \lambda f \end{align}

-where \(A\) is a linear operator in function space, and \(\lambda\) is any constant.
+where \(A\) is a linear operator in space, and \(\lambda\) is any constant.
 Traditionally, one would solve such an eigenvalue problem like so:

 \begin{align} \label{} \det{(A - \lambda I)} = 0 \end{align}